Naa-esta/Naa-esta/README.md

 - 👋 Hi, I’m @Naa-esta
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and Artifiacial Intelligence(AI)
-- 🌱 I’m currently learning Git and Java
+- 🌱 I’m currently learning more on Git, Java, C++, and Python
 - 💞️ I’m looking to collaborate on Jmix
+- I speak four languages
+-   English(C1)-First Language
+-   German(A1)
+-   French(A2)
+-   Turkish(A1)
 - 📫 How to reach me: Email(naa.esta.s@gmail.com)

 <!---